 Zimmer concluded that Hudson Bike Share “has nothing to do with” overcrowded bike racks in Jersey City, exclaiming that the newly approved measure “serves no governmental purpose and is nothing but political grandstanding” that actually restricts Jersey City bike users from having access to the Hoboken Terminal/PATH.

-City council voted 8-0 with Councilman-at-Large Daniel Rivera absent due to family emergency.
+The Jersey City Council voted 8-0 with Councilman-at-Large Daniel Rivera absent due to family emergency.